liushuyu6666/Theory/Basic_Knowledge/Kubernetes/Kubernetes.md

 ### `ClusterIP service`

-- The default type of service, it creates a virtual IP to enable **internal** communication between different apps; front-end and backend.
-It does not allow external access
+- The default type of service, it creates a virtual IP to enable **internal communication** span multiple pods and nodes allowing communication between different apps within a Kubernetes cluster, such as front-end and backend.
+It does not allow external access.

 - Kubernetes has a default `ClusterIP service` called "`kubernetes`" that can be viewed using the below command: